Fibromyalgia – Diagnosis, Symptoms, and Treatment

 What is Fibromyalgia?

 Fibromyalgia is a medical condition characterized by diffuse muscle and joint pain, abnormal sensations, fatigue, and impaired sleep.
 The disease frequently coexists with other functional somatic conditions such as irritable bowel syndrome, chronic headache, and psychiatric disorders.
-It most often affects woman age 20-50.
+It most often affects women age 20-50.

 The cause of fibromyalgia is not entirely clear but may be related to alterations in pain processing by the central nervous system, which results in chronic pain and sensory abnormalities.
 There are no specific tests to make the diagnosis – studies are typically obtained to rule out other disorders such as inflammatory arthritis and myopathy.